 FD currently arms its Lead Staff with training and oncology resources so to create a safe, supportive environment for participants regardless of their cancer diagnosis.
 FD recognizes there are special adaptive considerations for people coping with MS including temperature fluctuations, fatigue, and mobility restrictions, and will take a similar approach in ensuring its staff has the necessary tools available to deliver a meaningful and safe First Descents experience.

-How can I get involved in FD’s new pilot MS program?
+How can I attend a FD MS program?

 Will MS participants join Local Adventure Communities?